“Better than a thousand hollow words is the word that brings peace.”- Gautam Buddha

 During the reign of Shunga Dynasty, the expansion of the Stupa was nearly doubled than its original size.
 This time a flattened dome was constructed using stone slabs that covered the actual brick Stupa.
 The dome is crowned by three superimposed umbrella-like structures which symbolize the ‘Wheel of Law’ that’s Dharma.
 The seat of the dome is a high rounded drum that can be reached through a double staircase.

 Sanchi Stupa is known for its unique architecture.
 Anda, Harmika, Chhatra, and many other constituents of the Great Stupa can be experienced by visiting the site.
-Following are the three fundamental features of Sanchi Stupa
+This place is also surrounded by some of the most captivating places in Bhopal.
+Following are the three fundamental features of Sanchi Stupa.

 1. A hemispherical mound called Anda